Britain

 Royal Crescent, Georgian architecture in Bath

-When visit the city of Bath, there are two areas where you should concentrate.
+When visit the city of BathBased on the experience of the two visits I have made to this city so far, there are two areas where you should focus.

 Roman Baths of Bath